shadiaal/ManagementSystemwithNgRx/README.md

    ```

 2. **Define the State:**
    Define the application's state in a central file, usually within a `store` folder.
-For example, if managing a list of tasks:

 3. **Create Actions:**